 Vocabulary: la menade (sprout, shoot), di çoc che (of the sort that), butâ (to produce fruit), ad ôr di une nassint (next to a spring, alongside a spring), il ramaç (branch), ingrampâsi (to cling), il mûr (wall), tirâ a ciment (to put to the test), pestâ (to trounce, to hit), fâ cuintri (to attack), trai (to shoot), un arc (bow), intat (intact), il braç (arm), movisi (to move), la sveltece (nimbleness, agility), pes mans di (by the hands of), il Fuart di Jacob (mighty God of Jacob), il pastôr (shepherd), la piere (stone), midiant di (by way of), dâ une man (to help, to lend a hand), i cîi adalt (heavens above), un abìs (abyss), là jù (down there), il font (bottom), il pet (chest), il grim (womb), il spi (spike, ear [of grain]), il flôr (flower), la mont (mount), vielon (ancient, very old), la culine (hill), eterni (eternal), il cerneli (forehead), consacrât (consecrated).

 Il ramaç (branch) appears in verse 22.
-From the GDBtf, learn another example of this noun: il ramaç al jere cjamât di miluçs (the branch was full of [charged with] apples).
+Learn another example of this noun: il ramaç al jere cjamât di miluçs (the branch was full of [charged with] apples).
 A train, from verse 23, is the third-person plural of the presint indicatîf of the verb trai (to shoot).
 You find benedizions dai cîi adalt (blessings from the heavens above) in verse 25, where cîi is, of course, the plural form of cîl.